awsdocs/aws-batch-user-guide/doc_source/job_env_vars.md

 # AWS Batch job environment variables<a name="job_env_vars"></a>

 AWS Batch sets specific environment variables in container jobs\.
 These environment variables provide introspection for the containers inside jobs\.
 You can use the values of these variables in the logic of your applications\.
-All variables that are set by AWS Batch begin with the prefix, `AWS_BATCH_`\.
+All variables that AWS Batch set start with the `AWS_BATCH_` prefix\.
 This is a protected environment variable prefix\.
 You can't use this prefix for your own variables in job definitions or overrides\.

 The following environment variables are available in job containers: